 Never Do Any of These If You Want to Keep Your Job

-Reasons to fire an employee include disciplinary and performance issues that you cannot solve.
-Here are the top five reasons to fire an employee.
+Reasons to fire an employee include disciplinary and performance issues you cannot solve.
+Here are the top five reasons to fire an employee:

-An employee may believe that one little lie won’t hurt their standing with the organization, but even the smallest lie or untruth, when discovered, can diminish your regard for the employee.
-And, because organizational teams are so entwined, it's only a matter of time before you'll find out that the employee lied.
+An employee may believe one little lie won’t hurt their standing with the organization, but even the smallest untruth, when discovered, can diminish your regard for the employee.
+And, because organizational teams are so entwined, it's only a matter of time before you'll find out the employee lied.

-Lies of omission are just as deadly in chipping away at trust.
+Lies of omission are equally damaging.
 In a lie of omission, the employee fails to give you particularly relevant pieces of information.
-Or, the employee leaves out the part of the story that will make him or her look bad.
+Or, the employee leaves out the part of the story that will make them look bad.
 When an employee fails to share the whole picture, you are often blindsided when you receive the rest of the information from another source.

-The third way employees chip away at your belief in their integrity is through obfuscation.
-They may believe that if they muddy the water enough, or overwhelm you with details, then you may not see that their performance has been subpar.
+Then there's obfuscation.
+Here, the employee may believe if they muddy the water enough, or overwhelm you with details, you may not see their performance has been subpar.

-If an employee, after training, coaching, repeated practice, and a reasonable amount of time receiving feedback, demonstrates that they are not capable of performing the fundamental requirements of the position, it's time to fire the employee.
+If an employee, after training, coaching, repeated practice, and a reasonable amount of time receiving feedback, demonstrates they are not capable of performing the fundamental requirements of the position, it's time to fire the employee.

-Of course, you can decide to try the employee out in a different position, change the requirements of the current job, or create a performance improvement plan.
-However, bear in mind that the more time you commit to the employee, the more money it'll cost for development and training.
-It may be more prudent to let a person go early on when you see the lack of ability.
-Remember that you hire for today’s job and tomorrow’s vision.
+You could move the employee to a different position, change the requirements of the current job, or create a performance improvement plan.
+However, the more time you commit to the employee, the more money you'll spend for development and training.
+It may be more prudent to let a person go early on when you see the lack of ability, because you hire for today’s job, but tomorrow’s vision.